micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/create_custom_transports/index.md

 ### CustomEndPoint

 The `custom_endpoint` is an object of type `eprosima::uxr::CustomEndPoint` and it us in charge of handling the endpoint parameters.
-The *Agent*, unlike the *Client*, can receive messages from multiple *Clients* so it must be able to differentiate between different *Clients*.
+The *Agent*, unlike the *Client*, can receive messages from multiple *Clients* so it must be able to differentiate between them.
 Therefore, the `eprosima::uxr::CustomEndPoint` should be provided with information about the origin of the message in the read callback, and with information about the destination of the message in the write callback.